At a glance

 Certain individuals may want to express more caution before embarking on their inositol journey.

-A study using a dose of 4 grams of myo-inositol on pregnant women found no concerning effects.
+Pregnant and Breastfeeding Women: A study using a dose of 4 grams of Myo-inositol on pregnant women found no concerning effects.
 However, it's crucial to consult with a healthcare professional before starting inositol during these critical periods.

 Is Daily Inositol Powder Safe Long-Term?